 If you want to enjoy the best of Dotonbori, its best if you visit it at night when it is illuminated.
 Also, don’t forget to have a bite of the best local foods in the many restaurants found along the 580 meters long street connecting Dotonbori to Shinsaibashi (another unbelievable place you can’t afford not to visit in Osaka).
 Neighboring Dotonbori are other tourist attractions such as Ichiran and Ippudo.

 Also known as Amemura or the American Village, Amerikamura is a popular site for young culture.
 Also famous for second-hand stores, it’s a treasure trove worth checking out, especially if you’re into Japanese street fashion and vintage clothes.
 Besides, it harbors numerous restaurants, trendy shops, boutiques, cafes, and much more.

-Our list won’t be complete without the Osaka Aquarium Kaivukan.
-Located in Tempozan Harbor Village, Osaka Aquarium Kaivukan is home to over 500 different types of marine life, including penguins, whale sharks, dolphins, sea lions, and much more.
+Our list won’t be complete without the Osaka Aquarium Kaiyukan.
+Located in Tempozan Harbor Village, Osaka Aquarium Kaiyukan is home to over 500 different types of marine life, including penguins, whale sharks, dolphins, sea lions, and much more.
 Of course this is the highlight of the aquarium.
 The deep sea crab.
 There is another one though, the Manta Ray.

 Other places to explore in Osaka include,

 Also referred to as the Lion Shrine.
 It’s one of the best coolest shrines in Japan that features a 12m x 11m wide lion head statue.